bartko/LaTeXQuery/README.md

 LaTeXQuery
 ==========

-Converting LaTeX source files into XML
+Converting LaTeX source files into XML format with XQuery